-ARENA or Nationalist Republican Alliance of El Salvador is a conservative right-wing political party.
-Since its creation, the ARENA political party has been one of the principal political forces in El Salvador.
+The Nationalist Republican Alliance, ARENA, is a Salvadoran conservative right-wing political party.
+Since its creation and until 2021, ARENA was one of the predominant political forces in El Salvador.

 Since its formation, the right-wing political party has always faced political challenges.
 Nevertheless, it has regularly managed to come ahead and have an influential presence in Salvadoran politics.